astrom-tom/dfitspy/docs/source/usage.rst

     * All the fits file in the directory: **-file *.fits**
     * Semi complete names: **-file test*** or **-file *test.fits** or with path: **-file /test/*test.fits**.

+* '- -dir': If you want to analyse files not in the current working directory you can use the ''- - dir'' option which allows you to define the working directory.
+It is by default the current working directory.

 * -key: Here is where you ask dfitspy to look for particular keywords in the headers.
 Here again you have multiple option
     * a single keyword: **-key OBJECT**
     * multiple arguements: **-key OBJECT,LST**.
 They must be separated by comas

 .. warning::